Yandex Cloud

 kubectl run --attach hello-nginx --image cr.yandex/$REGISTRY_ID/nginx:hello

-2. Make sure the pod has entered the Running state and learn its full name.
+2. Make sure the pod status changed to Running state and get the full pod name.

 kubectl get pods